Revisiting the moduli space of semistable G-bundles over elliptic curves: Preliminaries

 We'll denote by $X$ a smooth projective curve over $\bk$.
 When we say curve, we always mean a smooth projective curve over $\bk$.
 Some results and definitions make sense for any genus so we'll state them like that.

 For an algebraic group $H$ we denote by $\bB H=\pt/H$ the classifying stack of $H$-bundles.
 We denote by $\Bun_G(X)$ the moduli stack of $G$-bundles on $X$ and by $\cM_G(X)$ the corresponding moduli space (existence in arbitrary characteristic is proved in \cite{GLSS_G-bdles}.
 Similarly for the other groups $T,B,P$, etc. When we omit $X$ and write $\Bun_G$ or $\cM_G$ we mean $\Bun_G(E)$ or $\cM_G(E)$ where $E$ is an elliptic curve.
-The connected components of $\Bun_G(X)$ are labeled by $\pi_1(G)$ (see \cite{Hoff}).